 The decision-making body of KURC is the Church Meeting which is held every two months and where all members have an equal vote.

 Various committees run the many activities of the church, all of which are staffed on a voluntary basis by church members.
-We have a full-time Child, Youth and Family Worker.
-The Centre Manager is also a full-time paid member of staff, with a full-time assistant.
+We have a full-time Children, Youth and Families Worker.
+The Premises Manager is also a paid member of staff.